 Building Consent conditions will be included in certain circumstances.
 These can include the following sections of the Building Act 2004:

 Every Building Consent is subject to the condition that agents authorised by the Building Consent Authority are entitled, during normal working hours or while building work is being done, to inspect the work relating to the consent.

 The consent pack will consist of a large red envelope that contains the approved Building Consent plans and specifications.
 The pack will also include guidance documents.
 This pack must be available on site during the entire project.
 It is very important that you and your contractor(s) read the Building Consent documents to ensure you are clear about its requirements.
 It will contain a list of inspections required to be made by Council officers during the building process, and a list of producer statements required from specialists.
 Those specialists will be required to provide documentation of the work or inspections they undertake in support of their producer statement.
-(For more information on producer statements, see the Apply for Building Consent page.
+(For more information on Acceptance and management of professional (expert) opinions (Producer Statements), see the Apply for Building Consent page.

 Work must start within 12 months of a Building Consent being issued.
 If work does not start the consent lapses.
 An extension of time may be applied for but must be approved prior to the 12 months lapse date.
 If a consent is lapsed, a new Building Consent will be required before work can start.